rbind/apreshill/content/projects/summer-of-blogdown/index.md

 ---
 title: Summer of blogdown
-summary: A hands-on workshop to creating a personal website using blogdown and the Hugo Academic theme
+summary: A week of the blogdown R package for RStudio's summer 2019
 abstract: "A week of blogdown for RStudio's summer 2019 interns."
 date: "2016-04-27T00:00:00Z"
 external_link: ""